-450.8 PROHIBITED USE OF PORTABLE RECORDERS
+450.7 PROHIBITED USE OF PORTABLE RECORDERS

-Members are prohibited from using department-issued portable recorders and recording media for personal use and are prohibited from making personal copies of recordings created while onduty or while acting in their official capacity.
+Members are prohibited from using [department/office]-issued portable recorders and recording media for personal use and are prohibited from making personal copies of recordings created while on-duty or while acting in their official capacity.

-Members are also prohibited from retaining recordings of activities or information obtained while on-duty.
-Members shall not duplicate or distribute such recordings, except for authorized legitimate department business purposes.
-All such recordings shall be retained at the Department.
+Members are also prohibited from retaining recordings of activities or information obtained while on-duty, whether the recording was created with [department/office]-issued or personally owned recorders.
+Members shall not duplicate or distribute such recordings, except for authorized legitimate [department/office] business purposes.
+All such recordings shall be retained at the [Department/Office].